 FLORIDA — Guardians across Florida have been routinely issuing do-not-resuscitate orders on the people under their care with little oversight by the court system or transparency with the public, an I-Team review found.

 The shocking discovery comes after an investigative report in July accused professional guardian Rebecca Fierle of causing the death of a man under her care by issuing a do-not-resuscitate order and capping his feeding tube without permission.

-Fierle is now under criminal investigation and a judge has ordered all DNRs removed on the nearly 100 people in her care in the Orlando area.
-Fierle was also assigned cases in 11 other counties and it’s unclear how many others she placed on a DNR order – which prevents medical workers from using CPR to revive a patient.
+Fierle is now under criminal investigation and a judge has ordered all do-not-resuscitate orders removed on the nearly 100 people in her care in the Orlando area.
+Fierle was also assigned cases in 11 other counties and it’s unclear how many others she placed on do-not-resuscitate orders – which prevents medical workers from using CPR to revive a patient.

 But I-Team Investigator Adam Walser uncovered Fierle’s use of DNR orders isn’t an isolated incident.

 A review of hundreds of court records, transcripts and hearings uncovered dozens of cases of guardians making life and death decisions for the people under their care.

 ABC Action News also discovered many of these decisions being made without oversight by the court system, which appoints guardians to care for those same people who have been deemed unable to care for themselves.